We're proud to celebrate Sussex Day!

 The flag itself was registered in 2010.
 It depicts six gold martlets on a blue field, representing the six ancient sub-divisions (or Rapes) of the country.
 Chichester, incorporating Bognor Regis, Selsey and Midhurst.
 Arundel incorporating Littlehampton.
 Bramber, with Worthing, Horsham, Crawley (west), Shoreham-by-Sea, Southwick and Steyning included.
 Lewes featuring Brighton and Hove, Crawley (centre and east), Burgess Hill, Haywards Heath, Peacehaven, Newhaven and Telscombe.
 Pevensey, including Eastbourne, Seaford, East Grinstead, Crowborough, Hailsham, Uckfield and Heathfield and finally Hastings, including Bexhill-on-Sea, Rye and Battle.

-Since 2013, the flag is flown in each of the six ancient sub-divisions of Sussex in the week preceding the 16th June.
-The flag can be seen over the Council House in Chichester, Maltravers Street in Arundel, St Nicholas’ Church in Bramber and Pevensey, Lewes Castle and Hastings Castle.
-Each location representing their respective historic division across the counties.
+Starting from 2013, the flag has been proudly raised in each of the six ancient sub-divisions of Sussex during the week leading up to the 16th of June.
+The flag can be seen flying above notable locations such as the Council House in Chichester, Maltravers Street in Arundel, St. Nicholas’ Church in Bramber and Pevensey, as well as Lewes Castle and Hastings Castle.
+This tradition showcases the county’s pride and unity, as each location represents its respective historic division within Sussex.

-Each year more towns get involved and raise the flag on the 16th June, including Peacehaven, Seaford, Newhaven, Bexhill-on-Sea, Petworth, Shoreham, Slindon and Worthing.
-At Newhaven in East Sussex and Petworth in West Sussex, the Sussex Charter is read out and Sussex-by-the-Sea, the unofficial county anthem is read out.
+Each year more towns get involved and raise the flag on the 16th June.
+This year sees celebrations in Peacehaven, Seaford, Newhaven, Bexhill-on-Sea, Petworth, Shoreham, Slindon and Worthing.
+Furthermore at Newhaven in East Sussex and Petworth in West Sussex, the Sussex Charter is read aloud.
+More recently “Sussex-by-the-Sea”, the unofficial county anthem is also performed.

 Unique in the South East

-There is a long-standing recognition that the people of the county have a reputation for independence of thought and an aversion to being controlled as expressed in the county motto “We wunt be druv” or we won’t be driven.
+The people of the county have long been recognised for their independent thinking and a strong aversion to being controlled.
+This is reflected in the county motto “We wunt be druv” or “we won’t be driven.”
+This motto symbolises Sussex’s steadfast determination to maintain their autonomy and resist undue influence.
 This reputation extends to the admiration of the independence and toleration of others.
 Other long standing characterisations include the sharp, shrewd, stubborn Weald Folk and the more deferential Downs folk.

 Even today these long established characteristics are present in the celebrations of the county.
-Strong traditions of bonfire celebrations, proud musical heritage and the colourful and creative Brighton Festival and Fringe, (England’s largest arts festival).
-Drama and the theatre takes centre stage in many of the coastal towns from Hastings in the east to Bognor in the West and the Chichester Festival Theatre in Chichester.
-Brighton Pride is one of the UK’s largest and longest running gay pride parades and this expression of independence and acceptance has grown across the county with pride events now taking place in Crawley, Eastbourne, Hastings and Worthing.
+Strong traditions of bonfire celebrations, proud musical heritage and the colourful and creative are all present.
+They are well represented by Brighton Festival and Fringe, (England’s largest arts festival).
+Drama and the theatre take centre stage in many of the coastal towns from Hastings in the east to Chichester in the West.
+Brighton Pride is one of the UK’s largest and longest running gay pride parades.
+This vibrant expression of independence and acceptance is repeated with events now taking place in Crawley, Eastbourne, Hastings and Worthing.
+Hastings’ Fat Tuesday, Jack in the Green and Carnival events are great examples, bringing colour and fun to Sussex.

 Commercial diversity from creativity to crops

 Although the regional commitment to creativity extends to commerce, Sussex has retained much of its agricultural heritage.
 Apart from the coastal strip and Gatwick Diamond it has few large towns but its commercial diversity is vast.
-The county’s proximity to London and its strong economical and transportation infrastructure make it an attractive proposition for businesses in all industries.
-This is echoed in the Sussex Chamber of Commerce vision to support business growth, champion key issues and drive sustainable economic growth in the county.
+The county’s proximity to London is attractive.
+It’s strong economical and transportation infrastructure make it an attractive proposition for businesses in all industries.
+The Sussex Chamber of Commerce is an example of a highly active organisation in the area.
+It shares our vision to support business growth, champion important issues, and actively drive sustainable economic growth in the county.